Decorative polychrome majolica vase with lid - 18th century

 Description

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
-It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, especially the beloved Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.
+Toward the end of the century, these styles evolve into pseudo-classicism, Renaissance, and Baroque.

-Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details